 The user name is admin.
 The password is the one that you specified the first time that you logged in.
 The user name and password are case-sensitive.

 5. From the Internet Connection Type menu, select Auto Config.
+The page adjusts.

 The router automatically detects the information in the following fields: